tsulis/Duino-Coin-ESP-Host-WebConfig/README.md

 7. enjoy.

 # Reset Button:
-1. Connect your momentary push button GND to pin D5 (or any pin support external interrupt, adjust your code then).
+1. Connect your momentary push button, GND and pin D5 (or any pin support external interrupt, adjust your code then).
 2. After success reset settings AP "DuinoMinerConfig" will show once again.

 # TODO: